Provence Cycling Holiday

 Day 6 - Baux & Arles

-The ride today crosses the Alpilles and heads south, towards the historic city of Arles.
-The day begins with a long but gentle climb up to the picture-postcard village of Baux.
+The ride today crosses the Alpilles and heads south-west, towards the historic city of Arles.
+The day begins with a short climb up to the picture-postcard village of Baux.

 Built on a rocky outcrop, the Medieval streets of Baux are fascinating to explore.
 During the 12th and 13th centuries, the small village was the capital of a vast feudal state, which controlled huge areas of Provence.